| The Romancers:

 and rhythm guitarist.
 Max was involved in the production

-and/or wrote songs for many recordings by The Romancers, as
+and/or wrote songs for many recordings by the Romancers, as

 well as other top Eastside bands.